Che vuoi?

+Gesture

-It is produced where the tips of all the fingers of one hand are brought together to form an "upward pointing cone", with the hand then being moved up and down either from the wrist or forearm.
+This gesture is produced where the tips of all the fingers of one hand are brought together to form an "upward pointing cone", with the hand then being moved up and down either from the wrist or forearm.
 The hand can be motionless while performing this hand gesture, or can also be shaken up and down, if the person wants to express impatience.

+Usage

-While it is particularly common in the South, it is a gesture that is widely used in Italy.
+While it is particularly common in Southern Italy, it is a gesture that is widely used across the country.
 The frequency and speed of vertical motion indicates the level of frustration of the speaker.